o2r-project/erc-spec/docs/spec/index.md

 ### Version

 The version of this specification is `1`.

+!!! warning
     This version is _under development_!

 ### Notational conventions